johneast2/keychainbackup/README.md

 With the keychain backup device setup, next is setting up a backup program to backup to it.
 Any backup program that can send data to an SSH host should be able to work with keychain backup.
 [Here's an example using a free, open source program](docs/SettingUpBackups.md)

+Keychain Backup now supports Syncthing!
+For info on setting it up, check out the [Syncthing Documentation!](docs/SettingUpSyncthing.md)

 ## Limitations

 While this is a cool backup device, there are some limitations to be aware of.
 It's mostly designed to be used as a cold storage type device, where data is backed up to it that isn't changing often.